DukeEnglish/mt-class/hw2.md

 (However, explain the code in terms of its effect on the MT model; don't simply copy and paste function descriptions from the documentation).

-You may have noticed that in preparing the training data, word types that appear only once are replaced by a special token, _UNK.
+In preparing the training data, word types that appear only once are replaced by a special token, _UNK.
 This prevents the vocabulary from growing out of hand, and enables the model to handle unknown words in new test sentences (which may be addressed by postprocessing).
 But what effect does this replacement have on the properties of our language data?

 <div class="alert alert-warning">
 TODO: name the files they should look at.

+[TAs]: Modified the sentence above.
 </div>

 __Q2.
 [10 marks]__ Examine the parallel data and answer the following questions.